The IRB Barcelona International PhD Programme

 PhD activities at IRB Barcelona are under the guidance of the PhD Advisory Committee, comprised of Group Leaders from each Research Programme and the Chair of Graduate Training.
 This body is responsible for shaping PhD training initiatives and identifying and implementing future goals.
-The PhD Advisory Committee and the Academic and International Scientific Affairs Office supervise and support the PhD student community.
+The PhD Advisory Committee and the Human Resources and Academic Affairs Department supervise and support the PhD student community.

-From the administrative point of view, the IRB Barcelona Academic and International Scientific Affairs Office is responsible for implementing the guidelines given by the Committee and the Chair.
-Moreover, from this office, students are given support in other aspects related to academic matters, such as university enrolments and the follow-up of annual fellowship reports, among other activities.
+From the administrative point of view, the IRB Barcelona Human Resources and Academic Affairs Department is responsible for implementing the guidelines given by the Committee and the Chair.
+Moreover, from the Academic Office, students are given support in other aspects related to academic matters, such as university enrolments and the follow-up of annual fellowship reports, among other activities.

 The Chair, who reports directly to the Director of the Institute, is in charge of managing matters relating to the training of predoctoral students.
 The Director is the supervisor and person ultimately responsible for those matters.

 Chair of the PhD Advisory Committee.

 Liaison between IRB Barcelona Directorate, Institutional Boards and predoctoral community.

 Advisor—in cooperation with the Academic and International Scientific Affairs Office —assisting and guiding doctoral students on all issues and concerns that affect them